william-stearns/trinkeypass/README.md

 transform I just entered will *reverse* the character changes and type "aNICEbutblandpassWORD" as a keyboard.

-4. As of version 7 this just swaps the case of letters.
-A future release will also replace every digit with 9-thatdigit .
+4. In versions >= 0.0.9 this swaps the case of letters and replaces every digit with (9-thatdigit) .